Harvest Aid Options For Pulses

 Source: Bayer

-Note: the lower pods should appear brown and seed rattle with 80% of the plant yellow to brown in colour.
+Note: the lower pods should appear brown, and the seed rattles with 80% of the plant yellow to brown in colour.
 No immature soft seeds.